We’ve finally received all our books for our 2021 homeschool year, so today I’m sharing everything we’ll be using over the next year.

 We also have a bunch of extra resources I’ve bought for 2021, but I’ll probably do a separate post on those!

-Finally, as we head into 2021, take a look at the Mama Smiles ‘Word of the Year‘ printable – a fun activity which will help us all focus on the bigger things.
+Finally, as we head into 2021, take a look at the Mama Smiles ‘Word of the Year‘ printable – a fun activity that will help us all focus on the bigger things.